nikhilnair31/LinkedIn-Jobs-Scraper/README.md

     * Push to AWS ECR with `docker push 832214191436.dkr.ecr.ap-south-1.amazonaws.com/linkedinjobscraper:latest`

 ## How To Use
+* Create a `.env` file containing the relevant variables from the `scraper.py` script
 * Run the `scraper.py` script
-* Find CSV data in S3
+* Refer to CSV data saved